 How safe are you on a hands-free call?

-Persuading professional drivers that hands-free phones are as dangerous as hand-held phone calls
+Persuading professional drivers that hands-free phones are as dangerous as handheld phone calls

 Using a handheld mobile phone while driving in the UK is illegal – even if you’re at red traffic lights or at a standstill.
 Most people know this – and are aware of the fines and penalty points should they choose to break the law.
-That’s why we have hands free phones, right?
+That’s why we have hands-free phones, right?

-It’s a safer alternative.
+Using these is a safer alternative.
 Or is it?

-Increasingly more and more companies are banning their drivers from making or taking hands free calls in their vehicles while driving for work.
+Increasingly more and more companies are banning their drivers from making or taking hands-free calls in their vehicles while driving for work.
 Do these companies know something the rest of us don’t?

 In a project funded by a Road Safety Trust grant awarded to The Kier Foundation, the project team focused on creating a resource to discourage the use of mobile phones while driving – specifically looking at professional drivers, and those who drive for work.
 The resource was developed and produced as a collaboration between the Kier Group, Kier Foundation and Nottingham Trent University.